MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Trainable_Classifiers.md

 1. You should still be logged into your Client 1 VM (SC-400-CL1) as the **SC-400-CL1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.

 1. In **Microsoft Edge**, navigate to **`https://purview.microsoft.com`**.

-1. When the **Pick an account** page is displayed, select **Use another account** and sign in as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Admin's password should be provided by your lab hosting provider.

 1. Select the **Information Protection** card then expand **Classifiers** and select **Trainable classifiers**.